OutSystems/docs-odc/src/eap/building-apps/timers/timer-create-run.md

 You can force a Timer to run without waiting for the scheduled time by:

 * Using the **Wake(TimerName)** built-in action
-* Running the Timer from the Portal
+* Running the Timer from ODC Portal

 Neither of these options changes the timer schedule, so the Timer continues to run normally.
 Also, since the same Timer doesn't run twice simultaneously, if you run a Timer that's already running, the second execution starts after the first one finishes.